ny000815/NYU_Tandon_Bridge_Tester/README.md

 # NYU Tandon Bridge <br>- Winter 2025 28 week 🚀

->The NYU Tandon Bridge course was developed to build foundational skills in those without a technical background in order to prepare for applying to our select STEM graduate programs.
+>The NYU Tandon Bridge course is developed to build foundational skills in those without a technical background in order to prepare for applying to select STEM graduate programs.
 <br>100% online course taught by faculty of the NYU Tandon Computer Science department

 ## Course Topics